toralf/tinderbox/README.md

 The goal is to detect build issues of and conflicts between Gentoo Linux packages.

 ## scripts
 The setup of an image is made by *tbs.sh*.

+A profile, keyword and the USE flag sets are choosen, portage config files are compiled and few mandatory packages (MTA, bugz etc.) are installed.
+Eventually the package list is filled.

+The tinderbox script itself is *job.sh*.

+The wrapper *runme.sh* supports a smooth upgrade of it.
 An image is started with *start_img.sh* and stopped with *stop_img.sh*.

+helper scripts

-Bugs are filed with *bgo.sh*.
-The helper script *chr.sh* is used to bind-mount host directories onto their chroot mount point counterparts.
-The wrapper *runme.sh* supports a smooth upgrade of the tinderbox script *job.sh* itself.
+The *chr.sh* is used to bind-mount host directories onto their chroot mount point counterparts.
 Install artefacts are detected by *PRE-CHECK.sh* script.
 Latest ebuilds are put on top of each package list by *insert_pkgs.sh*.
+Bugs are filed with *bgo.sh*.

 ## installation
 Copy both *bin* and *data* into */home/tinderbox/tb*, point a (big) directory to */home/tinderbox/images* and start your first own tinderbox.
 Don't forget to grant sudo rights to the user *tinderbox* for *chr.sh* and *tbs.sh*.